Art at Buglawton Primary School

 The children in Pre-School have been looking at their topic ‘I wonder what’s special’.
 They have been exploring what is special about them and created their own family portraits.
 They have also explored collaging and colour mixing.

-The children in Reception have been exploring their topic of “Let’s Celebrate”, they have created their own Rangoli patterns and some beautiful poppies for Remembrance Day.
+The children in Reception have created their own Rangoli patterns and some beautiful poppies for Remembrance Day.

 Year 1 have been exploring colour mixing through their paint topic this term.